-- 23.3 Prior to the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia in a dental office by a qualified dentist as described in section 16.0 above and/or a Board certified or Board eligible anesthesiologist employed by or practicing in conjunction with a dentist, each office site must obtain a facility permit to allow the administration of these anesthesia services on the premises. - 23.3.1 A facility permit is issued for one office site, and is non-transferable. - 23.3.1 a) Those dental office sites in which all anesthesia services are administered by a licensed dentist approved by the Board to administer anesthesia services as described in section 15.2 (above) shall be exempt from the requirements of section 23.3 herein. - 23.3.2 Application for a permit shall be made on forms provided by the Board.
+- 23.3 Prior to the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia in a dental office by a qualified dentist as described in §16.0 of these Regulations and/or a Board certified or Board eligible anesthesiologist employed by or practicing in conjunction with a dentist, each office site must obtain a facility permit to allow the administration of these anesthesia services on the premises. - 23.3.1 A facility permit is issued for one office site, and is non-transferable. - (a) Those dental office sites in which all anesthesia services are administered by a licensed dentist approved by the Board to administer anesthesia services as described in §15.2 of these Regulations shall be exempt from the requirements of §23.3 of these Regulations. - 23.3.2 Application for a permit shall be made on forms provided by the Board.
 These forms shall be completed, notarized and submitted to the Board thirty (30) days prior to the scheduled date of the Board meeting.
-Such application shall be accompanied by: - a) the permit fee (non-refundable and non-returnable) as determined annually by the Director of Health in consultation with the Board, made payable by check to the General Treasurer, State of Rhode Island; and, - b) such other information as may be deemed necessary and as may be requested by the Board. - 23.3.3 Upon receipt of an application for a facility permit as described above, the Board, with the advice of the advisory consultant(s), may issue a permit to an applicant found to meet all the prescribed requirements herein.
-Said permit unless sooner suspended or revoked shall expire five (5) years from the date of issuance. - a) To renew such permit, the applicant shall file with the Board a renewal application at least one (1) month before the date of expiration of the permit, duly executed together with the renewal fee as determined annually by the Director of Health in consultation with the Board, made payable by check to the General Treasurer, state of Rhode Island.
-Upon receipt of such renewal application and payment of any fee, a renewal shall be issued effective for five (5) years from the date of renewal, unless sooner suspended or revoked. - b) Any applicant allowing this permit to lapse through accident, mistake or unforseen cause by failing to renew the permit on or before the expiration date, may be reinstated upon filing an application with payment of the current renewal fee in accordance with section 23.3.3 (a) above.

-23.3.4 Those dental offices holding facility permits as described above may be subject to inspections as described in section 19.0 above.
+Such application shall be accompanied by: - (a) The permit fee (non-refundable and non-returnable) as determined annually by the Director of Health in consultation with the Board, made payable by check to the Rhode Island General Treasurer; and, - b) Such other information as may be deemed necessary and as may be requested by the Board. - 23.3.3 Upon receipt of an application for a facility permit as described above, the Board, with the advice of the advisory consultant(s), may issue a permit to an applicant found to meet all the prescribed requirements of these Regulations.
+Said permit unless sooner suspended or revoked shall expire five (5) years from the date of issuance. - (a) To renew such permit, the applicant shall file with the Board a renewal application at least one (1) month before the date of expiration of the permit, duly executed together with the renewal fee as determined annually by the Director of Health in consultation with the Board, made payable by check to the Rhode Island General Treasurer.
+Upon receipt of such renewal application and payment of any fee, a renewal shall be issued effective for five (5) years from the date of renewal, unless sooner suspended or revoked. - (b) Any applicant allowing this permit to lapse through accident, mistake or unforeseen cause by failing to renew the permit on or before the expiration date, may be reinstated upon filing an application with payment of the current renewal fee in accordance with §23.3.3(a) of these Regulations. - 23.3.4 Those dental offices holding facility permits as described above may be subject to inspections as described in §19.0 of these Regulations.